Romsey: Transport

 Romsey is within 10 mi of both the M27 and M3 motorways, providing fast links along the south coast and to London, and to the Midlands and the North via the A34.
 The A36 runs a few miles west of the town, providing a direct but not particularly quick route to the West of England and South Wales.
 There are cycle links to Southampton and Salisbury via route 24 of the National Cycle Network.

-Romsey has a railway station with frequent services (operated by Great Western Railway) running on the route between Portsmouth and Cardiff, via Southampton, Salisbury and Bristol.
+Romsey has a railway station, managed by South Western Railway, which provides services between Salisbury and Romsey, via Southampton and Eastleigh.
+The station is also served by services on Great Western Railway, operating services between Cardiff and Portsmouth, via Salisbury, Bath, Bristol, Southampton and Fareham.

-In 2004, an hourly South West Trains local service was introduced, running to Chandler's Ford and Eastleigh and then down to Southampton and Totton.
-The noise from these new services attracted complaints from local residents, who demanded their withdrawal, and there were also suggestions that some of the journeys regularly carried no passengers.
-However, its future is assured under the new South West Trains franchise, which saw the service altered from December 2007 to run from Romsey to Southampton via Eastleigh as currently, then back to Romsey via Millbrook and Redbridge and on to Salisbury.
-The result is more train services for Romsey than at any other time in its history, with particular improvements for passengers travelling to Southampton or Salisbury.

 A dedicated shuttle bus linking Romsey with fast London trains at Winchester was discontinued in 2009 despite a campaign to save the service.

-Other bus services are provided by Wilts & Dorset within the town and to Salisbury, Bluestar to Southampton and Eastleigh and Stagecoach within the town and to Winchester.
+Current bus services are provided by Bluestar within the town, as well as to Southampton and Eastleigh, Salisbury Reds to Salisbury and Southampton, as well as Stagecoach to Winchester.

 Sport and leisure

 One of the cricket clubs is Old Tauntonians and Romsey Cricket Club.

 The Wessex League football club Romsey Town FC play at The Bypass Ground, South Front.

-Romsey Rugby Football Club is based at Romsey Sports Centre.
+Romsey Rugby Football Club is based at Ganger Farm.
 It fields teams of all ages each weekend of the playing season.

 The town has a swimming pool, the Romsey Rapids.